Intuitive Breastfeeding - A Stress-Free Introduction - Judes Family Skip to content

 Pressure and False Expectations

-All too often, mothers feel pressured by society due to unrealistic expectations placed on them.
+All too often, mothers feel pressured by society due to unrealistic expectations that are placed on them.
 Many mothers feel insecure and doubt their ability to provide their child with what they need.
 But the truth is: No one knows your baby better than you do!
 And no one can replace your natural intuition as a mother.

 In modern times, people increasingly live outside of large family units.
 For instance, I never saw my mother, my aunts, or other relatives breastfeeding their children before I became a mother myself.